Relationship manager - E-invoicing, Inland Revenue - Wellington, New Zealand

 “The biggest unexpected bonus was the depth of the friendships I have made with my classmates, whom I wouldn’t have met if I hadn’t taken the MBA programme.
 I think my life is richer from getting to know them.

-Grant says his MBA helped him to secure a position as head of accounting at Xero, based in Wellington.
-Since then he's moved into a new role as head of government relationships at Xero.
+Grant says his MBA helped him to secure a senior leadership position as Head of Accounting at Xero, based in Wellington, and then Head of Government Relationships.

 “It shows a desire and motivation for self-improvement.
 Leading through personal power has been critical to my role at Xero, which requires me to influence and guide without direct line authority.
 Understanding when to work quietly behind the scenes and when to raise issues up vocally can be critical to success.”

-Since completing his MBA with Distinction in 2005, Grant continues his involvement with the University of Waikato MBA programme as a highly regarded lecturer of strategic corporate finance and investment decision-making.
+After completing his MBA with Distinction in 2015, Grant continued his involvement with the Waikato MBA programme as a highly regarded lecturer of strategic corporate finance and investment decision-making.